keshavvats05/shopping-cart/README.md

 ## About the project

-This is a single-page web application using AngularJS  that allows users to view and manage a list of products.
+This is a single-page web application using AngularJS  that allows users to view and manage products in cart.
 The application allows users to edit, delete, and add products to their cart.
 The application  also includes a persistent login and registration page, and persists the product list and user data in the browser's storage.